openlayers/workshop/doc/en/webgl/animated.md

 [import:'years'](../../../src/en/examples/webgl/animated.js)

-To be able to access the current year in style expressions, we need the `styleVariables` as `variables` property on the layer's `style` object:
+To be able to access the current year in style expressions, we need to use the `variables` constructor option on the meteorites layer and include the `currentYear` (whose value will start with `minYear`):

 [import:'variables'](../../../src/en/examples/webgl/animated.js)

-Variables in a style object are numeric values that are available in expressions for calculations.
+Style variables are values that are available in `var` expressions in the layer `style`.

 Next we need to assign our map instance to a `map` variable that we can reference later:

 [import:'declaration'](../../../src/en/examples/webgl/animated.js)

 Below the map configuration, add the following `render` function to get the animation loop started.
+In this function, we'll update the current year and call `updateStyleVariables()` on the meteorites layer to update the year used in the style expressions.

 [import:'animate'](../../../src/en/examples/webgl/animated.js)